golang/website/go.dev/content/solutions/mercadolibre/index.md

 Headquartered in Buenos Aires, with many start-ups and emerging technology companies nearby, MercadoLibre's adoption of Go has shaped the market for developers across the Pampas.

-{{% backgroundQuote author="Eric Kohan" title="Software Engineering Manager" company="MercadoLibre" %}}
+{{backgroundquote `
+  author: Eric Kohan
+  title: Software Engineering Manager
+  company: MercadoLibre
+  quote: |
     We really see eye-to-eye with the larger philosophy of the language.
 We love Go's simplicity, and we find that having its very explicit error handling has been a gain for developers because it results in safer, more stable code in production.
-{{% /backgroundQuote %}}
+`}}

 Buenos Aires is today a very competitive market for programmers, offering computer programmers many employment options, and the high demand for technology in the region drives great salaries, great benefits, and the ability to be selective